ecmwf/climetlab/docs/index.rst

 technical issues such as data access and data formats.
-It is mostly intended to be used in Jupyter_ notebooks, and be interoperable with all popular data analytic packages, such as NumPy_, Pandas_, Xarray_, SciPy_, Matplotlib_, etc. and well as machine learning frameworks, such as TensorFlow_, Keras_ or PyTorch_.
+It is mostly intended to be used in Jupyter_ notebooks, and be interoperable with all popular data analytic packages, such as NumPy_, Pandas_, Xarray_, SciPy_, Matplotlib_, etc. as well as machine learning frameworks, such as TensorFlow_, Keras_ or PyTorch_.
 See :ref:`overview` for more information.